akieucode/CS540-Programming-Assignment-3-Logical_Address_To_Physical_Address/README.md

 - The program properly maps the logical pages numbers to physical frame numbers.
 - It handles cases for invalid page numbers.

-- In this program, you will only need to run it
+- In this program, you will only need to run it.
+- To see the full effects of the code, go to line 42 and change "i<5 to i<10" from the for loop (// function to translate logical address to physical address, and providing the page numbers and offset).
+Making this change will allow for generating enough logical addresses to create scenarios for the page_faults function.

 ------------------------------------------------------------------------------------------------------------------------------------------
 OPENING THE PROGRAM: